kartverket/BorderGo/README.md

 Since the Tango API only provides a local coordinate system out of the box this experimental app provides an innovative and generally useful approach to the problem of syncronizing a local AR coordinate system with the geographical positions and orientaionts.
 This functionality is wrapped in the "positionorientation" library.

+## License
+The content of this repository is available under the MIT License, see [MITlicense.md](MITlicense.md).

+Additionally, the following licenses apply:
+* Kartverkets logo and font: © Kartverket 2017
+* Parts of the glrenderer-code uses software-libraries which is licensed under the Apache License, Version 2.0, see [Apachelicense.md](Apachelicense.md).

 ## Using the app
 This is a prototype app and the GUI doesn't provide all the guidance for using it and have norwegian texts.
 For best results please follow the procedure given here when using it.